elastic/elasticsearch-analysis-icu/README.md

 Transforms are used to process Unicode text in many different ways.
 Some include case mapping, normalization, transliteration and bidirectional text handling.

-You can defined transliterator identifiers by using `id` property, and specify direction  to `forward` or `reverse` by using `dir` property, The default value of both properties are `Null` and `forward`.
+You can define transliterator identifiers by using `id` property, and specify direction  to `forward` or `reverse` by using `dir` property, The default value of both properties are `Null` and `forward`.

 For example: